carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 ## Process definition

 The process definition starts with keyword the `process`, followed by process name and finally the process `body` delimited by curly brackets `{}`.
-The process body must contain a String  which represents the command or, more generally, a script that is executed by it.
+The process body must contain a string  which represents the command or, more generally, a script that is executed by it.

 A basic process with no `input` or `output` channels looks like the following example:

 ~~~
 process salmon_index {

-  script:
-  """
-  salmon index -t ${projectDir}/data/yeast/transcriptome/Saccharomyces_cerevisiae.R64-1-1.cdna.all.fa.gz -i index --kmerLen 31
+  "salmon index -t ${projectDir}/data/yeast/transcriptome/Saccharomyces_cerevisiae.R64-1-1.cdna.all.fa.gz -i index --kmerLen 31"
-  """
 }
 ~~~
 {: .language-groovy }